polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 1. Start Windows PowerShell ISE as administrator.

-2. From the Administrator: Windows PowerShell ISE window, set the current directory to the location of the Azure Stack Tools and import required PowerShell modules by running the following:
+2. From the Administrator: Windows PowerShell ISE window, set the current directory to the location of the Azure Stack Hub Tools and import required PowerShell modules by running the following:

     ```powershell
     Set-Location -Path '\AzureStack-Tools-master'